jzuhone/pyxsim/doc/source/source_models.rst

 model, described in the next sub-section.
 From this spectral model, which depends on temperature and metallicity, a spectrum of photon energies can be generated from each cell or particle.
-Since generating a new spectrum for each cell would be prohibitively expensive, the cells are binned into a 1-D histogram of temperatures, and for each bin a spectrum is calculated.
+Since generating a new spectrum for each cell would be prohibitively expensive, the cells are binned into a 1-D table of temperatures, and for each bin a spectrum is calculated.
 Provided the bins are finely spaced enough, the accuracy of this method is sufficient for most purposes.